 Again: the downside of all film cameras in recent years is that unless you pay a high price per frame, all the affordable scan-to-disk services I've tried are low quality to only adequate.
 Kodak's excellent "Photo-CD" service is no longer available --pushed out by Kodak's low rez "Picture CD" and similar offerings.
 Take good care of your negs!
 Maybe you want to get an affordable Canon "Canoscan-8400F" (or the even better new model 8800F), which has become a legendary film carrier adapted flatbed scanner.
 My 8400F is good to 1600 x 2000 pixels on a full frame.
 (Check availability.
 These models are now a few years old.)

-limit around 2000 pixels/dots per inch.
-My last dedicated film scanner,
+an inherent limit around 2000 pixels/dots per inch.
+My last dedicated film

-the well regarded Olympus ES-10s, was only rated to 1770dpi and I felt
+scanner, the well regarded Olympus ES-10s, was only rated to 1770dpi and

 Affordable 'scopes have to be used with 5 inch wide view cards, instead of the traditional 7 inchers, which a 4x6 ("4R") printed pair like the above would be trimmed and mounted on.